stac-extensions/eo/README.md

 This document explains the fields of the Electro-Optical (EO) Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.

-> \[!IMPORTANT]
-> From version 2.0.0, the EO extension is only applicable to STAC resources from specification 1.1.0 or earlier.

 EO data is considered to be data that represents a snapshot of the Earth for a single date and time.
 It could consist of multiple spectral bands in any part of the electromagnetic spectrum.
 Examples of EO